TEAMMATES/teammates/docs/static-analysis.md

 [FindBugs-IDEA](https://plugins.jetbrains.com/plugin/3847-findbugs-idea),
 [NodeJS](https://plugins.jetbrains.com/plugin/6098-nodejs) (Optional)

-2. Run the command to setup the settings for the various plugins:
+1. Run the command to setup the settings for the various plugins:
    ```sh
    ./gradlew setupIntellijStaticAnalysis
    ```

+1. Restart IntelliJ IDEA.

 **NOTE**
 >The behavior of the automated setup is described [here](intellij-automated-setup-behavior.md#static-analysis-tools-setup-behavior).